chetnashah/webconcepts/MobileSystemDesign/Readme.md

 2. Background processing strategy. (batching/backgrounding?)
 3. What happens we abruptly go offline?
 4. Is there some kind of (content/file) download?
+5. Caching strategy (Imp at a large scale ~1B users if the app is very chatty)

 ## Common non-functional requirements

 Offline support.
 Real-time notifications.
-Optimal bandwidth and CPU/Battery usage.
+Optimal bandwidth and CPU/Battery/network usage.
 Security & privacy of sensitive data.